geogardenclub/geogardenclub.github.io/docs/user-guide/scenarios.md

 <img width="300" src="/img/user-guide/raspberry-filter.png"/>

 Perennials can be added as plantings to track harvest periods.
-To add a perennial plant as a Planting, add a new planting for the perennial with the Start Date equal to the First Harvest Date and the Pull Date equal to the End Harvest Date.
+To add a perennial plant as a Planting, add a new planting for the perennial with the Sow Date equal to the first day of the year and the Pull date equal to the last day of the year.
+Then fill out First Harvest Date and End Harvest Date as those dates become known.

 Filtering by that perennial crop lets you see how harvest periods compared year to year.